 - ControlLink (optional): if a Link Control (see section 2.1.3, Lightstreamer Server behind a Load Balancer) is specified in the Lightstreamer Server configuration file, this is the Internet address (or IP address) to which every following Control Connection must be opened.
 If this parameter is not present, it means that the client should open all the Control Connections to the same address to which it opened this Stream Connection. - KeepaliveTime: the longest inactivity time (in milliseconds) guaranteed throughout connection life.
 For a stream connection, when no updates have been sent for this time, a probe signal is sent to the client.
 On the other hand, for a polling connection, if the response has not been supplied for this time, an empty response is issued.
-Not receiving any message for longer than this time may be the signal of a problem. - max\bandwidth: the server-side bandwidth constraint on the connection data flow; the special value of 0 means that no limitation is applied; the special value of -1 means that no limitation is applied and no client-side limitation is allowed. - Note that, but for the -1 case, the real bandwidth allowed to the connection may be less, because of the client-side constraint declared with the LS\requested\max\bandwidth parameter. - RequestLimit (optional): the maximum length allowed by the Server for a client request.
+Not receiving any message for longer than this time may be the signal of a problem. - max\bandwidth: the server-side bandwidth constraint on the connection data flow; the special value of 0 means that no limitation is applied; the special value of -1 means that no limitation is applied and no client-side limitation is allowed.
+Note that, but for the -1 case, the real bandwidth allowed to the connection may be less, because of the client-side constraint declared with the LS\requested\max\bandwidth parameter. - RequestLimit (optional): the maximum length allowed by the Server for a client request.
 It is configured through the request\limit element in the Server configuration file.
 It is returned only if LS\report\info=true is specified in the request and the Server version is 3.4.4 or greater.
 Note that this limit should be set long enough that any single request can always be accepted; however, the limit may affect the batching of control requests (see section 4.3.7). - ServerName (optional): the name assigned to the server socket which is handling the request.
-The name is assigned to a server socket through the https\server element in the Server configuration file.
+The name is assigned to a server socket through the <http\server> or <https\server> element in the Server configuration file.
 It is returned only if LS\report\info=true is specified in the request and the Server version is 3.4.6 or greater.
-However, the socket name is not returned upon a bind request (see the next session), though, with some particular configurations, it is possible that bind requests are handled by a server socket which is different than the one which served the session creation request. - ▶ After this header, the push content phase starts; see section 4.5, for details.
+However, the socket name is not returned upon a bind request (see the next session), though, with some particular configurations, it is possible that bind requests are handled by a server socket which is different than the one which served the session creation request. - Preamble (optional): this header has no real functional impact and should be ignored.
+The server may send several of these messages in a single response with the only purpose to fill any potential blocking buffer on some intermediate node. - After this header, the push content phase starts; see section 4.5, for details.